mysociety/alaveteli/docs/installing/next_steps.md

    * [Start thinking about customising Alaveteli](#start-thinking-about-customising-alaveteli)

-## Create a superuser admin account
+## Create an admin account

 Alaveteli ships with an
 <a href="{{ page.baseurl }}/docs/glossary/#emergency" class="glossary__link">emergency user</a>
 that has access to the admin.
-So when you've just created a new site, you should sign up to create your own account, then log into admin as the emergency user to promote your new account to be an administrator with
+So when you've just created a new site, you should sign up to create your own account, then log into the admin interface as the emergency user to promote your new account to be an administrator with the
-<a href="{{ page.baseurl }}/docs/glossary/#super" class="glossary__link">super</a>
+<a href="{{ page.baseurl }}/docs/glossary/#admin" class="glossary__link">admin</a>
-privilege.
+role.

 As soon as that's done, disable the emergency user, because you don't need to use it any more: you've superseded it with your new admin account.